 The film still has a great deal of appeal because it still seems so timely.
 This trailer will give you a taste of this interesting movie:

+A Night to Remember (1942) is one of those films that doesn't seem to know what it wants to be when it grows up.
+Screwball comedy?
+Horror?
+Suspense?
+Romance?
+Take your pick, because the film really doesn't do any of them very well.
 The film opens on Nancy (Loretta Young) and Jeff Troy (Brian Aherne).
 They have just arrived at their new Greenwich Village basement apartment, which Nancy found for them (Jeff's never been there before).
 He's a hack mystery writer (he writes as Jeff Yort), and wants to work in the Village, in hopes of writing the Great American Novel.
 They have arrived early (without notifying their landlord), and are stunned that the apartment isn't ready for them (who arrives two days early, and expects to just move in?
 They haven't even paid for the apartment yet).
 But the real problem is, the landlord is more frightened than annoyed that they are there.
 And there is this weird housekeeper who says something keeps crawling on her feet.

 The film is extremely repetitious.
 The housekeeper keeps telling the same story over and over; there is a door that is always getting stuck.
 It's like the writers had a few jokes, and decided they could keep using them.
 Rather than build on humor, the repetitions become inane.The one humorous bit is the introduction of Old Hickory, a turtle that was the mascot of the speakeasy that used to be in the apartment building.
 Old Hickory keeps turning up (scaring everyone), and MANY people, including the police inspector investigating the murder (of course, there is a murder!), are fans of Old Hickory.

-Jeff and Haila Troy, entitled The Frightened Stiff.
+The film is based on the third in a series of nine mystery books about the exploits of Jeff and Haila Troy, entitled The Frightened Stiff.
 There was also a Screen Guild Theatre radio production of the film, with Lucille Ball playing Nancy Troy and Brian Donlevy playing Jeff on May 1, 1944.
 The supporting cast is good, albeit not well used.
+Sidney Toler

-Sidney Toler as Inspector Hankins (shades of Charlie Chan!) is the only smart one within a group of fairly dumb police officers, That's probably why he is an inspector.
+as Inspector Hankins (shades of Charlie Chan!) is the only smart one within a group of fairly dumb police officers, That's probably why he is an inspector.
 At one point, Jeff comments that the police are no longer allowed to used rubber hoses during an interrogation - shades of the Miranda Warning!.
-You get to see the wonderful Lee Patrick (playing apartment house resident Polly Franklin) right away, but you have to wait quite a while before Gale Sondergaard (as Mrs. DeVoe) shows up.
+You get to see the wonderful Lee Patrick

+(as Mrs. DeVoe) shows up.
 Both are fun to watch.
 We would have liked to have seen more of them, as both Aherne and Young got a bit annoying after awhile.
 As the movie opens, it has a creepy air.
 We felt that the writers should have emphasized that suspense aspect more, as we think they would have had a better movie.
 Not that humor and murder can't be done - Miss Pinkerton, which we saw a bit ago, was able to do it.
 So did the wonderful Cat and the Canary.
 But the problem with A Night to Remember is that nothing really makes sense.
 Why would the landlord would rent an apartment in the building to an outsider, when he and all the tenants are so frightened that an outsider will discover their crimes.
 And, the ending is very abrupt.
 The murderer is revealed with almost no explanation, and the film is over.

-We kinda liked the little apartment, though, with its private garden in the back.
-It is supposed to be on Gay Street, which is a real Village street.
+We kinda

+real Village street.
 But other than that (and Old Hickory), this movie was missing that certain something that makes you want to come back for more.
 It's no wonder there were no further Troy mysteries.

 I had the opportunity this weekend to attend part of a Barbara Stanwyck festival that was held at the AFI Silver Theatre in downtown Silver Spring, MD.
 The festival was held to celebrate volume one of a new biography of the magnificent Ms. Stanwyck, A Life of Barbara Stanwyck: Steel-True 1907-1940 by Victoria Wilson.
 As part of the series, I viewed three of the films.
 Over the next few weeks, I'll be sharing some thoughts with you about these films (one of which was previously reviewed).

-The first film was the infamous Baby Face (1933), starring Barbara Stanwyck as Lily Powers, a young woman from the absolutely wrong side of the tracks.
+The first film was the infamous Baby Face (1933), starring Barbara Stanwyckas Lily Powers, a young woman from the absolutely wrong side of the tracks.
 Lily lives with her father, a nasty, evil man who runs a speakeasy Erie, Pennsylvania.
 It's clear that he has been prostituting his daughter, just as he did with his wife (before she left him and ultimately died).
 Lily despises him, and, as a result of her experiences, has no use for, as she puts it, "Dirty rotten men!".
-At the urging of the local cobbler (a fan of
+At the urging of the local cobbler (a fan of Nietzsche), Lily packs up her meager belongings and heads for New York, to "use men, not let them use [her]."
+And use men she does; from the minute she begins her trip, Lily is using her body to work her way to wealth and power.

 Quite a bit has been written about this film.
-Since the restored version was discovered by Library of Congress curator Michael Mashon, many authors have looked at the original version in contrast to the version that finally ended up in theaters.
+Since the restored versionwas discovered by Library of Congress curator Michael Mashon, many authors have looked at the original version in contrast to the version that finally ended up in theaters.
 Of particular interest are these, from Precode.com and from Electric Sheep.
 Obviously, many changes had to be made to make the film compliant with the newly enforced production code.
 The result was a hodgepodge, with the film being neither the somewhat subversive, shocking film we can see today, nor the moral tale that Hays Office required.
 Just a quick look at the New York Times review from the period shows how the film suffered.
 The reviewer said the film was about "an unsavory subject, with incidents set forth in an inexpert fashion."

 The film is actually beautifully crafted.
 One brief moment that, I felt, said so much about Lily was an early view of her leaning out the window of her Erie home, and trying to brush the soot off the flowers in her windox box.
 It serves as a comment about the environment in which Lily has always lived, but also demonstrates her desire for beauty, as well as her stubbornness.

-The men in Lily's life are a real back of losers.
-From the railway engineer who is her first conquest, to J.R.
-Carter (Henry Kolker), men as shown as lascivious, vain, and quite stupid.
+The men in Lily's life are a

+vain, and quite stupid.
 It's fun to see John Wayne in a very NON John Wayne role, the easily manipulated Jimmy McCoy.
 You can't really imagine that they are totally unable to see that Lily is controlling them to her own aims.
 Of course, they are so self-involved that it never strikes any of them as odd that a creature like Lily would want them.

 One person who is wasted, however, is Margaret Lindsay as Ann Carter, the fiance of the somewhat insane Ned Stevens (Donald Cook).
 Ann's whole part involves walking in on Lily and Ned, and then running out of the room in tears.
 Cook gets more to do as Ned melts down when Lily dumps him.
 Cook is such a low-key actor, it's hard to imagine his character being so volatile.
 However, watch Stanwyck in that particular scene.
 Her control is amazing.